serg-plusplus/woozie/README.md

 # wuzimu
 A primitive for powerful routing/matching/resolving.

+## What is wuzimu?
+`wuzimu` is a NPM module.
+It implements the routing primitives.
 The goal of `wuzimu` is to provide simple declarative routing for modern JavaScript applications.

 ## License